seanclark/artivio/README.md

 ## Credits & Licensing
 This project uses the `prunaai/flux.1-dev` model for non-commercial, demonstration purposes only.
-Model license and usage terms are available on [PrunaAI's Hugging Face page]([https://huggingface.co/black-forest-labs/FLUX.1-dev/blob/main/LICENSE.md])).
+Model license and usage terms are available on PrunaAI's Hugging Face page at https://huggingface.co/black-forest-labs/FLUX.1-dev/blob/main/LICENSE.md